b2220333/suturo_docs/components/overview.rst

 Vision
 ----------
-The basis for our SUTURO project is the Vision of the CaterROS cafe:
+The basis for our SUTURO project is the vision of the CaterROS cafe:

 "As Thomas enters the CaterROS cafe, he is greeted by Pepper, the smart robot.
 During the course of the dialogue with Pepper, Thomas gets assigned a seat.
 Furthermore, he has the possibility to order one or more pieces of cake.
 Pepper knows the kitchen roboter Raphael, a PR2, can perform this task.
 The order will be relayed via RPC, then Raphael can start with its task.